 Let’s explore the turkey options…

-Heritage Turkey Breeds List
+Heritage Turkey Variety List

-The American Poultry Association (APA) Recognized Breeds:
+The American Poultry Association (APA) Recognized Varieties:

 BELTSVILLE SMALL WHITE

-In the 1930s, this breed was developed and has become a great breed of prolific egg laying turkeys.
+In the 1930s, this breed was developed and has become a great breed of prolific egg-laying turkeys.
 The hens set and hatch well.
 They make a good table bird, with a larger breast than the Midget Whites but it’s agreed that their meat is blander than other heritage turkey meat.

 Black turkeys plumage is black.
 Their origination began in the 1500s as Mexican wild turkeys but then they were brought back to Europe by early Spanish explorers.
 They can be found in European nations.

-This beautiful breed with slate gray plumage (which can be a color somewhere between white and black) is also sometimes called Lavender turkeys.
+This beautiful breed with slate-gray plumage (which can be a color somewhere between white and black) is also sometimes called Lavender turkeys.
 Depending on sex, they can weigh between 14 and 23 pounds.

 Bourbon Red turkeys have an absolutely beautiful red plumage, but even better, out of all of the heritage bred turkeys, they have the best tasting meat with full flavor and deliciousness.
 This breed was developed in the 1800s in Bourbon County, Kentucky.
 Depending on sex, they can weigh between 12 and 23 pounds.